SethSterling22/Flood-Sensor-Test/README.md

 | `STATION_ID`          | Station ID (this node) within the specific Campaign                                        |    Yes   |
 | `GPS_LAT`             | Latitude of the physical location of the node                                              |    Yes   |
 | `GPS_LON`             | Longitude of the physical location of the node                                             |    Yes   |

+All variables must be configured before running the program to ensure the correct functioning of the system, regardless of whether it is executed in Server or Client/Node mode.

 ### Hardware Configuration